nonsequitoria/simplekit/README.md

 ### 1. Official npm package

-The npm package is updated less frequently than the GitHub repo, but it's still a good way to use SimpleKit if you already have a TypeScript build process setup.
+The npm package is updated less frequently than the GitHub repo, but it's still a good way to use SimpleKit, especially if you already have a TypeScript build process.

 Once you have a node project setup, just: